 ABOUT THE INSTRUCTOR

-Peter is the Director and Producer of the feature documentary Jimmy in Saigon, which had its World Premiere at the British Film Institute’s Flare Festival in March 2022 and has since screened at 30 festivals worldwide including Frameline in San Francisco and Bentonville Film Festival, winning 11 awards, including BEST DOCUMENTARY at the Lovers Film Festival in Torino.
-Peter raised nearly $250,000 from 650 donors to fund Jimmy in Saigon, and is the recipient of grants from the City of Chicago Department of Cultural Affairs and the California Humanities Council.
+Peter is the Director and Producer of the feature documentary Jimmy in Saigon, which had its World Premiere at the British Film Institute’s Flare Festival in March 2022 and has since screened at 34 festivals worldwide including Frameline in San Francisco and the Athens International Film Festival, winning 14 awards, including BEST DOCUMENTARY in Chicago, Dublin, Amsterdam, Barcelona, Torino and many more.
+Peter raised nearly $300,000 from over 650 donors to fund Jimmy in Saigon, and is the recipient of grants from the City of Chicago Department of Cultural Affairs and the California Humanities Council.

 Peter also made the short, I Dream of Dorothy, which screened at the Frameline Festival and went on to festivals worldwide.
 In addition to filmmaking, Peter works as an arts producer and fundraiser, which has helped him bridge the creative aspects of filmmaking with the more managerial elements essential for production.
 Peter is the recipient of a highly competitive three-year DeVos Institute for Arts Management International Fellowship and has served in executive and fundraising roles with four-time GRAMMY®-winning ensemble Eighth Blackbird as well as with American Friends of the Louvre.